Help make a difference in our community on Wednesday, August 21!

-UB is proud to be a part of the United Way's Day of Caring, Western New York's largest community service event, mobilizing thousands of volunteers to complete hands-on, community service projects in Erie and Niagara counties.
+This is Western New York's largest community service event, mobilizing thousands of volunteers to complete projects in Erie and Niagara counties.

 From our participation in annual fund-raising events, to community service projects that make our neighborhoods safer places in which to live, UB and its employees are committed to making a difference in Western New York and beyond.
 Our generosity builds community, improving the lives of our neighbors.